ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

   }
   ```

-- A spec deviation in type narrowing has been fixed.
-This may result in types that were previously narrowed no longer being narrowed.
+- Fixed a spec deviation in type narrowing.
+This may result in types that were previously narrowed no longer being narrowed

 Consider the following records.